rollbear/trompeloeil/README.md

 *mock_object*.
 The parameter list may include exact match values, or the wildcard `trompeloeil::_`.
 The expectation has scope lifetime and must be met by the time the scope ends.
-When there are several expectations active on the same object and method, they are tried in the order they were defined until a match is found.
+When there are several expectations active on the same object and method, they are tried in the reversed order they were defined, i.e. last defined is tried first, until a match is found.
+This allows you to specify a wide default early, and narrow specializations in short scopes.

 **`.WITH`(** *expr* **)**
 Add further conditions for a **`REQUIRE_CALL`**, typically used when the